Russian mercenary boss courts Putin with Ukrainian battlefield success

 It has also stood by while he flung sometimes profane criticism at the top brass, although some Western military analysts suggested the appointment of the most senior general to lead the war in Ukraine was designed to balance his influence.

-Before Russia’s invasion, something Moscow calls “a special military operation”, Mr Prigozhin denied his Wagner connection.
-In September, he said he founded the mercenary group in 2014.
+Before Russia’s invasion, something Moscow calls “a special military operation”, Mr Prigozhin had denied his Wagner connection.
+In September, he said he had founded the mercenary group in 2014.

 Despite its sometimes publicly strained ties with the Russian defence ministry, some Western military analysts suspect Wagner is closely affiliated with it.

-Mr Leonid Nevzlin, an Israel-based former executive at oil major Yukos, said this week there was a risk Wagner could throw off Kremlin control.
+Some Kremlin critics have said there is a risk Wagner could one day throw off Kremlin control.

 One source close to the Russian authorities, who declined to be named because they were not authorised to speak to the media, said the Kremlin viewed Mr Prigozhin as a useful operator but maintained unspecified safeguards over leaders of armed groups.